 - The designated safeguarding lead is responsible for escalating any report of a safeguarding concern to the relevant authority or organisation

-- All staff, consultants, coaches, officials and volunteers are responsible for raising safeguarding concerns/disclosures within Premier Tennis and Parks Tennis CIC management
+- All staff, consultants, coaches, officials and volunteers are responsible for raising safeguarding concerns/disclosures within our management team

 - All players, parents and carers are responsible for upholding and safe and inclusive code of conduct and reporting procedure